Environment | Highfield and Brookham Schools

 The Highfield Estate Plan

-We are delighted to announce that the Highfield Estate Plan was endorsed by the South Downs National Park’s Policy Committee on the 29th March 2018.
+We are delighted that the Highfield Estate Plan was endorsed by the South Downs National Park’s Policy Committee on the 29th March 2018.

-The plan covers the whole Estate (517 acres), providing a detailed review of what we have in place and how we plan to continue to develop and improve in terms of our Ecology, Woodlands, Transportation and Schools.
-By working in partnership with the National Park they have gained an insight into our vision and ambitious plans for the Estate and Schools’ development which we hope will be beneficial as we come to put these plans in place.
+The plan covers the whole Estate (517 acres) and provides a detailed review of what we have in place and how we plan to continue to develop and improve in terms of our Ecology, Woodlands, Transportation and Schools.
+By working in partnership with the National Park they have gained an insight into our vision and ambitious plans for the Estate and Schools’ development which we hope will be beneficial as we put these plans in place.

 The Estate Plan and accompanying documents may be found below and are also available on the South Downs National Park website.